ubuntu-mate/ubuntu-mate.org/pages/logo-guidelines.md

 </div>
 <br>
 The wordmark logo is presented only with colours above.
 Please, never change any of the colours in the logo.
-In this case, for the white logo, it has been placed a green background.
-It is not part of it, you are free to place the logo on whatever background you want, you just have to see it.
+The white logo has been placed on a green background for visibility purposes.
+The background is not part of the logo; you are free to place the logo on whatever background you want, you just have to be able to see it.

 ## Roundel